 - 12 hour refill included, 40 hour refills are $29 CAD ($20 USD)

 Another helpful tip for charging is that you can charge and use it at the same time if the battery is dead.
 Thermacell recommends storing it with the battery full and charging every 3 months.

-So far using the Thermacell camping and in the backyard, it’s worked perfect.
+So far using the Thermacell E55 camping and in the backyard, it’s worked well.
 A couple members of my family are mosquito targets and always come in with many extremely itchy bites.
 Staying within the Thermacell mosquito-free zone, everyone was bite free.